glen0071/drawings/content/blog/vinyl-series/index.md

 ![First Batch of Records](./first-batch-of-records.jpg)

 I might devote some time to records or albums or something.
 Rap music was the first art I had a relationship with.
-Every time I draw a record player or album cover I can enjoy, reflect on, and pay homage to the music.
+Every time I draw a record player or album I can enjoy, reflect on, and pay homage to the music.

 ![Second Recordplayer](./second-recordplayer.jpg)